lubuntu-team/manual/source/3/3.1/3.1.8/lxqt-sudo.rst

 How to Launch
 -------------
-To launch lxqt-sudo from the command line to run Featherpad with administrative privileges use
+To launch LXQt-sudo from the command line to run Featherpad with administrative privileges use

 .. code::

    lxqt-sudo featherpad

-You can also run lxqt-sudo from the runner for example type in
+You can also run LXQt-sudo from the runner for example type in

 .. code::

    lxqt-sudo pcmanfm-qt

-into the runner to launch pcmanfm-qt with administrative privileges without opening a terminal.
+into the runner to launch PCManFM-Qt with administrative privileges without opening a terminal.